hd-UQ/cd_dynamax/Goals.md

 - Parameter estimation for the linear gaussian case
 - parameter estimation for 1 non-linear pendulum
 - hierarchical parameter estimation for multiple non-linear pendula
+- Check the conjugate version of the model class, and decide how to proceed

 ## New models